Amended Eletrobras privatization bill not worth enacting, says author

-BRASILIA (Reuters) - A bill to privatize Latin America’s largest utility, Centrais Eletricas Brasileiras SA, has advanced to Brazil’s Senate, but its original sponsor says amendments have disfigured the legislation, threatening to boost pollution and power rates.
+A bill to privatize Latin America's largest utility, Centrais Eletricas Brasileiras SA (ELET6.SA), has advanced to Brazil's Senate, but its original sponsor says amendments have disfigured the legislation, threatening to boost pollution and power rates.

 Changes made in the lower house would oblige the government to back construction of 6 gigawatts (GW) in new natural gas-fired power plants, as well as favoring new mini-hydroelectric power plants.